About the project

 energy_cells_icon_01

-The consortium of Siemens Energy and Fluence will install and service the high-capacity energy storage system.
-On the basis of Joint Activity, the companies implementing the project won an international public tender for the purchase of system installation services and energy storage technologies.
+On the basis of Joint Activity, the companies implemented the project after they won an international public tender for the purchase of system installation services and energy storage technologies.

 Konceptualus šiuolaikinės akumuliatoriaus energijos kaupimo sistemos vaizdas su vėjo turbinomis ir saulės baterijų elektrinėmis fone.
 3d atvaizdavimas